RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 export default formStyles
 ```

-On your module React component, you can access the Styles using the context `this.context.moduleTheme`,
+In your module React component, you can access the styles using the context `this.context.moduleTheme`,
 but you need to explicit the `contextTypes` with the `...themeContextType` from `@regardsoss/theme`.